Maxwell E. Johnson

 Research and Training Interests

 Johnson's research interests are in the origins and development of early Christian Liturgy, with a special focus on the Rites of Christian Initiation, the Eucharistic Liturgy, and the Feasts and Seasons of the Liturgical Year.
-He is currently collaborating with Paul Bradshaw on the fourth edition of the classic Prayers of the Eucharist: Early and Reformed, to appear in December of 2018; and with Stefanos Alexopoulos in writing a one-volume introduction to the Liturgies of the Christian East.
+He is currently collaborating with with Stefanos Alexopoulos in writing a one-volume introduction to the Liturgies of the Christian East.

 Lectures on the Christian Sacraments ascribed to St. Cyril of Jerusalem.
 Greek Text, Translation, and Introduction.
 Popular Patristic Series, 57.
 Crestwood, NJ: St Vladimir’s Seminary Press, 2017.